manshaa12/Campus-Image-Geolocation-using-Deep-Learning/README.md

 ## Overview

-**img2GPS** reframes image geolocation as a structured spatial prediction problem.
+***Campus Image Geolocation*** reframes image geolocation as a structured spatial prediction problem.

 Rather than directly regressing latitude and longitude as two continuous values, the target campus region is divided into a **10 × 10 spatial grid**.
 A deep learning model predicts a probability distribution across grid cells, and the final GPS coordinate is obtained through **soft top-k decoding**.